Institutional Review Board

 We continually streamline the process; a complete proposal now includes only two main components:

-(1) Complete/Signed (actual signatures of everyone involved; pasting image files of sigs. into the file is easiest) Proposal Form for either:
+(1) Complete/Signed (actual signatures of everyone involved; pasting image files of sig's into the .doc file is easiest) Proposal Form for either:

 Proposals with missing documents/signatures or not emailed as ONE .doc file will not be reviewed.